felickz/felickz.github.io/_drafts/def-journal.md

 title:  "My Dev Journal"
 ---

+# 12/10/2021
+## "Extend" an AAD app's secret by creating a new one with old value ;)  - ref: https://www.jasonfritts.me/2021/06/03/extend-aad-service-principal-client-secret-expiration/

 # 12/06/2021
 ## Security Links of the day
 - [SNYK vulndb](https://ossindex.sonatype.org/component/pkg:nuget/Newtonsoft.Json) - always fun to find this link